Supply and Demand, Revisited

 The transactional envelope is a probability function within which market transactions can occur with producers at least covering costs and consumers purchasing at prices they can afford.

 The movement of prices within the transactional envelope will depend upon buyer location, where transactions were closed between the unit cost and unit price lines as show in the segment of the transactional envelope to the right.

-Between 60=80% of economic growth arises as a result of learning by doing.
+Between 60% and 80% of economic growth arises as a result of learning by doing.
 Thus the repetitive application of tasks results in rising competence (skill) or tacit knowledge and the observation and analysis of performance based on explicit knowledge, leading to better ways of accomplishing tasks or innovation.
 This composite process is known as the learning curve.

-The result of learning is therefore less waste, completing tasks within a shorter period and often by using less resources.
-The most significant of innovation is the reduction in unit costs.
-Therefore based on learning alone, the constraints that existed on the unit costs line are loosened and the unit costs line falls leading to an expansion in the lower reached of the transactional envelope as a new zone for real incomes growth.
+The result of learning is therefore less waste, completing tasks within a shorter period of time and often by making use of less resources.
+The most significant impact of this type of innovation is the reduction in unit costs.
+Therefore based on learning alone, the constraints that existed on the unit costs line are relaxed and the unit costs line falls leading to an expansion in the lower reaches of the transactional envelope as a new zone for potential real incomes growth.
 This is illustrated in the diagram on the left.The impact of technology on the learning curve

 Besides learning and the development of operational competence, the advance in technology contributes to even further improvements in productivity and reduction in unit costs.
 This can be a stepwise impact.
 For example the diagram on the right illustrates the introduction of a major advance in automation in lowering unit costs curve at a specific level of output from HRS to HRS.
 In this case the reduction is human resources input.
 Significant advances in automation for some aspects of tasks and quality control can improve process output yield and product quality as a stepwise impact.